TylerCode/NASTeaPi/README.md

 ![image](https://github.com/user-attachments/assets/d0cc242d-6f9c-4613-ae51-bb5666934720)

-NASTea Pi, a small pi powered NAS that is cheap to build, but as the saying goes, it's not exactly fast to build, and it's not overly that great either (see notes)
+NASTea Pi, a small pi powered NAS that is cheap to build, but as the saying goes, it's not exactly fast to build, and it's not overly that great either (see notes).

 Prerequisite Tools:
 - Soldering Iron (and knowledge to use it)